m7mdemad/ELC325-Simulink-Project/README.md

 ___
 # **Frequency Shift Keying (FSK)**
 ## Explanation
-FSK is a scheme in which digital bit streams are transmitted through discrete frequency shifts of a carrier signal.
+FSK is a digital modulation scheme in which the frequency of the carrier signal varies according to the digital signal changes.
+The output of a FSK-modulated wave is high in frequency for a binary High input and is low in frequency for a binary Low input.

 ## FSK without Raised Cosine Filter
 ### Simulink Model Diagram: